LuisDiaz92/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/codebook.md

----
-title: "Codebook Assignment - Cleaning and getting data"
+## Codebook Assignment: Cleaning and getting data
-author: "Luis Rodrigo Diaz Pavez"
+## Author: Luis Rodrigo Francisco Diaz Pavez
-date: "26/07/2021"
-output: html_document
----
+## Date: 26/07/2021
 This document contains the codebook of the peer reviewed assigment for the course "Cleaning and getting data" of Coursera.

 ## Identifiers